skeeto/skeeto.github.com/_posts/2025-03-06-A-more-robust-raw-OpenBSD-syscall-demo.markdown

 ```

 This function is registered as the entry point in the ELF image, so it has
-no caller.
-That means no return address on the stack, so the stack is not
+no caller. ~~That means no return address on the stack, so the stack is
+not aligned for a function.~~(**Correction**: The stack alignment issue is
+true for x86, but not ARM, so the original demo is fine.)
+In toy programs
-aligned for a function.
-In toy programs that goes unnoticed, but compilers
+that goes unnoticed, but compilers generate code assuming the stack is
-generate code assuming the stack is aligned.
-In a real application this is
+aligned.
+In a real application this is likely to crash deep on the first
-likely to crash deep on the first SIMD register spill.
+SIMD register spill.

 We could fix this with a [`force_align_arg_pointer`][align] attribute, at
 least for architectures that support it, but I prefer to write the entry